daizutabi/MakiePDF.jl/README.md

 ## Usage

-In a Jupyter notebook (`plot.ipynb`), you can plot any figures with CairoMakie.
+In a Jupyter notebook (`plot.ipynb`), you can plot figures with CairoMakie.

 ![img](samples/notebook.png)